oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    If you've created your own data source file in the Update1 use case, then substitute the file name in the `--from-file=` parameter (we suggested `/tmp/mii-sample/mydatasource.yaml` earlier).
 Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the ConfigMap, or it can reference a directory, in which case it populates the ConfigMap with all of the files in the designated directory.

    Observations:
-     - We are leaving the namespace `sample-domain1-ns` unchanged for the ConfigMap because we plan to deploy domain `sample-domain2` to the same namespace as `sample-domain1`.
+     - We are leaving the namespace `sample-domain1-ns` unchanged for the ConfigMap because you will deploy domain `sample-domain2` to the same namespace as `sample-domain1`.
-     - We name and label the ConfigMap using its associated domain UID for two reasons:
+     - You name and label the ConfigMap using its associated domain UID for two reasons:
        - To make it obvious which ConfigMap belongs to which domain.
        - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.
-     - We use a different ConfigMap for the new domain for two reasons:
+     - You use a different ConfigMap for the new domain for two reasons:
        - To make it easier to keep the life cycle and/or CI/CD process for the two domains simple and independent.
        - To 'future proof' the new domain so that changes to the original domain or new domain's ConfigMap can be independent.